 Peace Tree currently has the following beer available through distribution.
 Other varieties may be offered in our taproom!

 Sidekick Kolsch: Some beers fight for attention and then there are some unsung heroes.
-Wearing the mask of a lager, this unfiltered ale is crisp and refreshing yet packs a wallop of flavor.
-Lightly hopped and brewed in the tradition of Cologne, Germany, this Kolsch-style ale is the perfect companion for your backpack, tackle box, or picnic baskets.
+Wearing the mask of a lager, this cold-fermented ale is crisp and refreshing yet packs a wallop of flavor.
+Lightly hopped and brewed in the tradition of Cologne, Germany, this Kolsch-style ale is the perfect companion for your backpack, tackle box, or picnic basket.
 Ka-Pow!
 5% ABV.
-Available: Spring through Summer in 12 oz cans or draft.
+Available: Late Spring through Summer in bottles and draft.

 Black River Gumbo Stout: This dark deliciousness is named after the gumbo dirt of the Des Moines River bottom which nourished our Peace Tree and is now used as the surface for Knoxville’s famous Sprint Car track.
 Instead of using traditional ale yeast required of a stout, a Belgian yeast was used to add complexity.
 This stout is brewed with high quality pale malt, three roasted malts and two caramel malts.
 The dark roasted caramel malts contribute to the chocolate and toffee characteristics.
 Three varieties of hops contribute to the bitterness and aromas of this beer.
 5.5% ABV.
 Available: Winter in bottles and draft.